-The course is organized in six Sections.
-The first three sections concern the structural mechanic, the following subjects are about the continuum mechanic.
+The course is organized in eight Sections.
+The first four sections concern the structural mechanic, the following subjects are about the continuum mechanic.
 In the Section one, some basic physical and algebraic concepts are reported and the mechanic of rigid bodies is addressed.
 The second and third Sections refer to the evaluation of the solicitations acting on isostatic structures and to the beam theory, with which the deformed shape of elastic beams can be defined, respectively.
-In the Section four the geometry of the areas is treated.
+In the forth Section the methodology for solving hyperstatic structures is explained and applied.
+In the Section five the geometry of the areas is treated.
 In Section six the theory of stress and strain fields for Cauchy continuum bodies is explained.
-Sections seven and eight refer to the De Saint Venant theory.
+Sections respectively.

 The student at the end of the course will have demonstrated to have acquired the knowledge related to the static of structures and the mechanical behaviour of continuous bodies.
-In detail, the student will be able to recognize the different structural types, he will master the static calculation of the structures, including: lability and kinematics of rigid structures, stress solicitations, deformed shape of beam-like members.
+In detail, the student will be able to recognize the different structural types, he will master the static calculation of the structures, including: lability and kinematics of rigid structures, stress solicitations, deformed shape of beam-like members, methods of solving hyperstatic structures.
 Furthermore, the student will know the calculation of the geometry of the areas and the theory about of the stress and strain fields for continuous bodies and will know the definition and the concept of isotropic linear elastic material.
-Finally, it will have a notion of the different stress and strain states acting on De Saint Venant, due to stresses such as: axial stress, bending, shear and torsion.
+Finally it will have a notion of the different stress and strain states acting on De Saint Venant solids consisting of solid or thin sections, due to stresses such as: axial stress, bending, shear and torsion.
 The student will be able to use a "technical" language for the calculation of structures.